abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 ### Create `PersistentVolumeClaim`

-Now that our `PersistentVolume` is created and linked to our nfs server.
-We now have to created a `PersistentVolumeClaim` that we will bien to the previously created `shared-shipcrew-pv` `PersistentVolume`.
+Now that the `PersistentVolume` is created and linked to the NFS server, you need to create a `PersistentVolumeClaim` that will be bound to the previously created `shared-shipcrew-pv` `PersistentVolume`.

 Paste the following lines to a `nfs-pvc-shared-data-abcdesktop.yaml` file